web-aware/recon-scala/README.md

 }
 ```

 Note that the `em:` field has no value.
-RECON is an algebraic datatype, an
+The RECON data model forms an
-unspecified value is said to be _extant_.  `Extant` is one of the unit type
+algebraic datatype.
+Am unspecified value is said to be _extant_.  `Extant`
-constructors of the RECON algebraic datatype, the other being `Absent`.
+is one of the unit type constructors of the RECON algebraic datatype, the
-Neither `Extant` nor `Absent` have explicit syntax, but they play important
+other unit constructor being `Absent`.
+Neither `Extant` nor `Absent` have
-roles in the RECON data model.
-Think of `Extant` and `Absent` as more
+explicit syntax, but they play important roles in the RECON data model.
-meaningful versions of `null`.
+Think of `Extant` and `Absent` as more meaningful versions of `null`.

 Of course, attributes can have values too.
-Place parameters in parentheses
+Place attribute parameters in
-after an attribute name.
+parentheses following an attribute name.

 ```recon
 @answer(42)